ahhab/book-alchemy/README.md

     pip install -r requirements.txt
     ```

-3.  **Run the Development Server:** A simple shell script is provided to start the Flask development server.
+3.  **Run the Server:** A simple shell script is provided to start the Flask development server.
+This derives from the exercise:

     ```bash
-    # Make sure the script is executable
-    chmod +x ./devserver.sh

     # Run the server
-    ./devserver.sh
+    python3 -m flask app
     ```

 Once the server is running, you can access the application in your web browser at the address provided in the terminal (usually `http://127.0.0.1:5000`).